flux77/merchant-of-venice/trunk/mov/readme.txt

-locale  Check locale files for consistency release Packages Venice into a file ready for release test    Runs the automated test suite web     Packages the web files ready for deployment
+locale  Check locale files for consistency release Packages Venice into a file ready for release test    Runs the automated test suite web     Packages the web files ready for deployment (Not included in
+        the source release).

 6 Licenses